Laboratory-Imaging/GA3-examples/NIS_v6.20/52-Python_cellpose/README.md

 #### 2. Open the GA3 editor and add the Python node.
 It is located in the `ND Processing & Conversion` at the bottom.

 #### 3. Setup the node:

 - add color input,
-    - add binary output and
+- add binary output,
-    - check the "Ron out of process" switch
+- check the "Run out of process" switch and
+- select the interpret just installed.

 ![The python node inside the GA3 editor](images/03_python_node.png)